Theodus/jennet/README.md

 # jennet [![Build Status](https://travis-ci.org/Theodus/jennet.svg?branch=master)](https://travis-ci.org/Theodus/jennet)

-Jennet is an HTTP web framework written in Pony
+Jennet is an HTTP web framework written in Pony compatible with Pony >= 0.27.0

 pony-stable: `{ "type": "github", "repo": "theodus/jennet" }`

-### Warning!!!
-This package is not yet compatible with ponyc > 0.10.0

 ## Features
 - **Context:** Store data that can be used by the request handler as well as any middleware.